abhilekhborah/abhilekhborah.github.io/_pages/software.md

 The movie recommender system, trained on the IMDb 5000 movie dataset, employs a content-based approach for generating recommendations.
 It processes movie details such as genres, keywords, and cast, merging them into a unified text description for each movie.
 NLP libraries such as NLTK are used for tokenization, stemming, and stopword removal to prepare the text data.
 The system then employs the TF-IDF vectorizer from scikit-learn to convert these textual descriptions into numerical feature vectors.
-By caalculating cosine similarity between these vectors, the system identifies and recommends movies with the highest similarity to a user's selected movie, ensuring relevant suggestions.
+By calculating cosine similarity between these vectors, the system identifies and recommends movies with the highest similarity to a user's selected movie, ensuring relevant suggestions.

 </div>
 </div>